 6.2 We are deeply concerned about the permissive policy of supporting minerals in draft policy MIN01 and how you have portrayed these Areas of Constraint on Mineral Development (ACMD).
-To the public these areas would appear on the face of it to have a policy presumption (MIN01 Draft plan Oct 2018) against mineral development.
+For example, Greencastle is subject to a planning application for Europe's biggest cyanide mine yet it appears to reside within an ACMD.
+To the public this would appear on the face of it to have a policy presumption (MIN01 Draft plan Oct 2018) against mineral development.
 However, the policy within this area of constraint is so permissive that it is disingenuous and misleading to the public.
 The policy refers to 'unacceptable' impacts but does not say unacceptable to whom.